 Our floating visitor centre 'Jena' travelled along the canal between West Drayton and Paddington during 23 to 29 October offering a series of drop-in events for people to find out more about the proposed improvements and the benefits they will bring.
 We had a fantastic turnout, talking to over 1,100 people during 12 events in 10 different locations – thank you all for coming!

 If you missed us, you can view the exhibition boards here

-The first section of works, lasting around 3 months, will be on the 2km section between Old Oak Lane and the gasworks towers at Ladbroke Grove.
+The first section of works, lasting around 3 months, will be starting in January 2017 on the 2km section between Old Oak Lane and the gasworks towers at Ladbroke Grove.
 This towpath currently has varying surfaces which will be upgraded to provide a smoother, wider and more level surface along its length.
-In preparation, vegetation works will be taking place to cut back hedges and trees that are currently encroaching the existing towpath.
+Vegetation works have already been completed to cut back hedges and trees that are currently encroaching the existing towpath.

 The canal will remain open to navigation during these works, but the towpath may need to be closed or narrowed in stages to enable the improvements.
 Diversion routes for pedestrians/cyclists will be in place if required and signed with information also provided on our website.